jdluxun1/jdluxun1.github.io/content/courses/time-series-UG/index.md

 date: 2025-06-16
 tags: ["time series","panel data"]
 author: ["Yu Bai"]
-description: "This is a third year undergraduate course for econometrics.
-Topics related to estimation and inference of linear/nonlinear time series models, and panel data models are covered."
+description: "This is a third year undergraduate course offering an introduction of time series analysis and panel data models. "
-summary: "This is a third year undergraduate course for econometrics.
-Topics related to estimation and inference of linear/nonlinear time series models, and panel data models are covered."
+summary: "This is a third year undergraduate course offering an introduction of time series analysis and panel data models."
 cover:
     image: ""
     alt: "Figure caption"